 - Python skills can command high salaries

-Python’s community is vast, diverse, and aims to grow; Python is Open.
+Python’s community is vast and diverse and aims to grow; Python is Open.

-Great software is supported by great people, and Python is no exception.
+Great people support great software, and Python is no exception.
 Our user base is enthusiastic and dedicated to spreading the use of the language far and wide.
 Our community can help support the beginner and the expert and adds to the ever-increasing open-source knowledge base.

 - PyCon — Global Python community [Visit]

 - Local Python User Groups [Visit]

 If you like what we do and want to know more about our community 👥 then please consider sharing, following, and joining it.
 It is completely FREE.

 Also, don’t forget to show your love ❤️ by clapping 👏 for this article and let us know your views 💬 in the comment.